selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ![Image of calculating attention scores using matrix](/assets/transformers_laid_out/10.png)

-Third Repeat the steps for each attention head
+Third repeat the steps for each attention head

 ![Image of calculating attention scores for different heads](/assets/transformers_laid_out/11.png)